Copyright Guidelines for Birkbeck staff

 Under the Copyright Licensing Agency (CLA) Licence, which the College holds, you can make multiple photocopies of a journal article or a book chapter for teaching purposes one for each member of the class.
 Multiple copying from electronic journals will depend on individual licence agreements with the College Library.
 It is advisable to check with the publisher’s web site or the Library before copying.
 For more information see under details of licences held by the College.

-Under the College’s Newspaper Licensing Agency (NLA) Licence you can make multiple copies for teaching purposes of articles from 20 national papers.
+Under the College’s Newspaper Licensing Agency media access (NLA media access) Licence you can make multiple copies for teaching purposes of articles from 20 national papers.
 For more information see under details of licences held by the College.

 Electronic copying and storage

 The College has the Copyright Licensing Agency (CLA) photocopying and scanning licence for higher education.
 This allows the scanning of published material within clearly defined limits.
 Certain restrictions apply, and access to the material must be limited to students on a specified course of study.
 For further information about the CLA photocopying and scanning licence, see the frequently asked questions section below.
 For material that falls outside the scope of the CLA photocopying and scanning licence, you must obtain permission from the copyright owner before scanning in material and storing it electronically.
 Creators of web pages should be particularly careful that they do not use copyright pictures or text, even if they obtained them from the internet.